frankshearar/Home/Improved-NuGet-warnings-that-can-be-suppressed-or-elevated-as-warnings..md

 ## Problem
 The following user scenarios are driving this feature:
-1. NuGet warnings can be overridden as errors, by the developer from Project properties and/or csproj file.
+1. A NuGet warning can be overridden as errors, by the developer from Project properties and/or csproj file.
-2. NuGet warnings can be suppressed by the developer from Project properties and/or csproj file.
+2. A NuGet warning can be suppressed by the developer from Project properties and/or csproj file.
 3. Per Package NuGet warning can be suppressed by the developer from Project properties and/or csproj file.
 4. NuGet warnings should follow warning-levels defined in Project just like any other warnings in the project.

-**Scenario-1:** NuGet warnings can be overridden as errors, by the developer from Project properties and/or csproj file
+**Scenario-1:** A NuGet warning can be overridden as errors, by the developer from Project properties and/or csproj file
 1. User creates a new project that references `NuGet.Packaging 3.5.0` that references `NuGet.Versioning 3.5.0`
 2. User now another package dependency `NuGet.Commands 4.0.0` that has dependency to `NuGet.Versioning 4.0.0` as shown in the dependency tree:
 `NuGet.Commands 4.0.0 -> NuGet.Configuration 4.0.0 -> NuGet.Versioning 4.0.0`